A team of hackers plot a reverse heist – the inception of the title – but the subject of the sting isn’t who we think it is …

 “You think you can just build a prison of memories to lock her in?
 You think that’s going to contain her?”Ariadne

 It’s interesting that Ariadne calls Cobb’s memories a constructed prison.
-When Cobb initially explains dream architecture to her, he explains they: “build a bank vault or a jail, something secure”.
+When Cobb explains dream architecture to her he explains the need to: “build a bank vault or a jail, something secure”.

 While the heist is disguised as breaking into Fischer’s subconscious, it’s also a way for Cobb to face his own guilt and finally release Mal.

 It’s only by returning to limbo – supposedly to rescue Saito – that Cobb can find his way back to reality.
-Limbo is Cobb’s safe, and the entire plot is a means of getting Cobb back there.
+Limbo is Cobb’s bank vault, and the entire plot is a means of getting Cobb back there.

 Inception is built around repetition.
 Plots mirror each other, and characters say the same lines several times but in different locations.